November is Diabetes Awareness Month

 Originally published: November 2, 2021, at 12:52 p.m.
 PT

-Nearly 10% of Americans (34.2 million people) have diabetes, with nearly 1 in 3 (88 million) being diagnosed as prediabetic, or at high risk for diabetes.
-Among Black and Hispanic people, the risk for developing diabetes is greater than other groups.
+Nearly 10% of Americans (38 million people) have diabetes, with nearly 1 in 5 (88 million) being diagnosed as prediabetic or at high risk for diabetes.
+Among Black and Hispanic people, the risk of developing diabetes is greater than in other groups.

 As a chronic health condition, diabetes affects how your body turns food into energy and can require additional health care, testing, and daily prescriptions, but it is possible to live a long and healthy life with diabetes with a few small changes that can have large impacts.
-For prediabetics, or people at-risk for becoming prediabetic, it’s crucial to begin self-educating early and adjustments to diet, exercise, and lifestyle can help many to keep diabetes at bay.
+For prediabetics or people at risk of becoming prediabetic, it’s crucial to begin self-educating early, and adjustments to diet, exercise, and lifestyle can help many to keep diabetes at bay.

 Individuals can also self-assess their risk of diabetes by taking a simple test.
 Through this assessment, visitors can also learn how lifestyle choices and family history help determine the ultimate risk for developing the disease.
 Several factors that could put a person at risk for type 2 diabetes include race, age, weight, and activity level.
-If a person is at risk, a diabetes screening conducted by a physician can confirm a diabetes or prediabetes diagnosis.
+If a person is at risk, a physician-conducted diabetes screening can confirm a diabetes or prediabetes diagnosis.

-To better understand the risks, let’s break it down into the three main types of diabetes, along with a fuller understanding of what prediabetes is.
+To better understand the risks, let’s break down the three main types of diabetes and fully understand prediabetes.

 Type 1 Diabetes